SpeedCP: Fast Kernel-based Conditional Conformal Prediction: Abstract

 \section{Abstract}

 Conformal prediction provides distribution-free prediction sets with finite-sample conditional guarantees.
-We build upon the RKHS-based framework of \cite{gibbs2023conformal}, which leverages families of covariate shifts to provide approximate conditional conformal prediction intervals, an approach with strong theoretical promise, but with prohibitive computational cost.
-To bridge this gap, we develop a stable and efficient algorithm that computes the full solution path of the regularized RKHS conformal optimization problem, at essentially the same cost as a single kernel quantile fit.
-Our path-tracing framework simultaneously tunes hyperparameters, providing smoothness control and data-adaptive calibration.
+RKHS-based frameworks---while promising for complex covariate shifts---suffer from prohibitive computational costs.
+To guarantee conditional validity under such shifts while ensuring feasibility, we build upon the framework of \citet{gibbs2023conformal} by introducing a stable and efficient algorithm that computes the full solution path of the regularized RKHS conformal optimization problem, at essentially the same cost as a single kernel quantile fit.
+Our approach provides simultaneous hyperparameter tuning for smoothness control and data-adaptive calibration.
 To extend the method to high-dimensional settings, we further integrate our approach with low-rank latent embeddings that capture conditional validity in a data-driven latent space.
-Empirically, our method provides reliable conditional coverage across a variety of modern black-box predictors, improving the interval length of \cite{gibbs2023conformal} by 30\%, while achieving at least a 40-fold speedup.
+Empirically, our method provides reliable conditional coverage across a variety of modern black-box predictors, improving the interval length of \citet{gibbs2023conformal} by 30\%, while achieving a 40-fold speedup.